lovell/sharp/README.md

 ### progressive()

-Use progressive (interlace) scan for the output.
-This typically reduces performance by 30%.
+Use progressive (interlace) scan for JPEG and PNG output.
+This typically reduces compression performance by 30% but results in an image that can be rendered sooner when decompressed.

 ### sequentialRead()